What is Puberty in an Adolescent Male?

 - Romantic relationships become very important

-- He may have long-term commitment in relationship
+- He may develop long-term commitment in relationships